ufo-language/cpp-implementation/README.md

 ## Development

 * Written using Emacs.
 I won't get into a holy war over editors.
 The best editor is the one you prefer to use.
-* No 3rd party dependencies.
-I wrote the lexer, parser, and unit test library.
-  * I'll eventually add 3rd party libraries when I get to stuff like JSON and YAML.
-Now way I'm writing a YAML parser.
-(Update: but I did write a JSON parser.)
 * Compiled using G++.
 * Memory tested using valgrind.
 * Running in Ubuntu 20 in VirtualBox on a Mac Mini.